The Changing Skill Set of the C-Suite

 For example, Satya Nadella beat out other existing CEOs for the position of Microsoft CEO in 2014, including Microsoft’s COO.

 He was an internal hire with deep technical knowledge but also had the soft skills needed to succeed.
-Microsoft saw his clear vision, open and transparent communication, courage, humility, and empathy as essential skills to lead the organization on a new path of transformation.
+Microsoft saw his clear vision, open and transparent communication, courage, humility, and empathy as essential skills to lead the organisation on a new path of transformation.

 Nadella embraces a growth mindset, which means employees are allowed to make mistakes without fearing severe repercussions.
 Further, he communicates effectively, delivering company-wide emails with honest, tangible thoughts, not just corporate fluff.